sonatype-nexus-community/cheque/README.md

 `~/.ossindex/.oss-index-config`

-See the sample file `.oss-index-config.sample`
+See the example file `.oss-index-config.example`

 ## Development